Sheet Pan Lemon Chicken Dinner

 I use a 12 x 17 baking sheet for all my sheet pan recipes.
 This accommodates a lot of food without overcrowding.
 If your baking sheet is smaller, use two instead of one.
 (Don’t overcrowd.)

-- 12 oz baby dutch yellow potatoes cut into…
+- 12 oz baby dutch yellow potatoes, cut into 1-inch pieces

 - 4 tbsp lemon juice